Patrons with Special Needs

 At Blossom Music Center

-ADA accessible restrooms are located throughout the Blossom Music Center grounds.
+ADA-accessible restrooms are located throughout the Blossom Music Center grounds.

-A limited number of handicapped parking spaces are available in the CWRU Campus Center Garage, adjacent to Severance Hall.
+A limited number of handicapped parking spaces are available in the CWRU Campus Center Garage, adjacent to Severance.
 These spaces are available on a first-come, first-served basis for vehicles displaying a DMV handicapped parking hangtag or license plate.
 Early arrival is encouraged, because these spaces fill up.
 Regular parking rates apply, including the option of prepaid parking available through the Ticket Office by phone, in person, and online.

 Access to the Building

-There is barrier-free entry to Severance Hall with automatic sliding doors at our garage arrival entrance on Lower Level One in the CWRU Campus Center Garage.
+There is barrier-free entry to Severance with automatic sliding doors at our garage arrival entrance on Lower Level One in the CWRU Campus Center Garage.
 This is reached from the driving ramp entrance to the garage.
-There is an elevator for wheelchair access in the center of the garage for travelling from Lower Level Two (the lowest level) to Lower Level One (the level of our arrival entrance).
-The Euclid Avenue entrance to Severance Hall is best suited for wheelchair entry, with a convenient drop-off area designated at the curb.
+There is an elevator for wheelchair access in the center of the garage for traveling from Lower Level Two (the lowest level) to Lower Level One (the level of our arrival entrance).
+The Euclid Avenue entrance to Severance is best suited for wheelchair entry, with a convenient drop-off area designated at the curb.

 Way Finding in the Building

-As a courtesy, Severance Hall provides wheelchairs to assist patrons to go to and from their seats.
+As a courtesy, Severance provides wheelchairs to assist patrons to go to and from their seats.
 Patrons can arrange a loan by calling the House Manager.

 A self-service elevator is located at the garage arrival entrance to take patrons to the street level (Level 1) or ground floor, opening to the Lerner Lobby.
 From the street level, a self-service elevator off the other end of the Lerner Lobby is available to take patrons to special events in the Taplin and First Energy Rooms and the Ginn Suite.